rust-lang/book/second-edition/src/ch13-02-iterators.md

 iterator, then calling the `collect` method to consume the new iterator and create a vector</span>

-Because `map` takes a closure, we can specify any operation that we want to perform on each item that we iterate over.
-This is a great example of how using closures lets us customize some behavior while reusing the iteration behavior that the `Iterator` trait provides.
+Because `map` takes a closure, we can specify any operation we want to perform on each item.
+This is a great example of how closures let us customize some behavior while reusing the iteration behavior that the `Iterator` trait provides.

 ### Using Closures that Capture their Environment with Iterators